-Measured with centerline miles calculated using a Geographic Information System (GIS), there are a total of 145 miles within the four road types within this community, as shown in Table 3.
+Measured with centerline miles using a Geographic Information System (GIS), there are a total of 145 miles within the four road types within this community, as shown in Table 3.
 By far the majority of these are Local Roads operated by the Town of Bolton.

 The Town Highway Superintendent is in charge of maintaining local streets.
-The Highway operations are provided out of the Town of Bolton Highway Garage at 87 Finkle Road.
-Town staff serves to pave roads, clean streets, install or repair culverts, as well as manage street shoulders and appurtenant systems, including guard rails and street signs.
-The staff also seasonally plows and de-ices these routes to aid the availability of year-round safe passage.
+The Highway operations are housed at the Town of Bolton Highway Garage at 87 Finkle Road.
+Town staff are responsible for road paving and repair, cleaning streets, installing or repairing culverts, as well as managing street shoulders and appurtenant systems, including guard rails and street signs.
+The staff also seasonally plows and de-ices these routes to aid safe passage.